thierrygosselin/stackr/README.md

 **v.0.4.4**

--   several updates to make function faster.
+-   several updates to make functions faster.
 -   `stackr_imputations_module` no longer imputes globally after imputations by populations.
 Instead, use `common.markers` or not to test impacts.
 -   bug fix with `ref_alt_alleles` that was not working properly inside the imputation module.
 -   `snp_ld` is not a separate module available for users.
 Check documentation.